EduardoRFS/hash-test/README.md

 - how to describe parallel operations in this diagram
 - why use a lib when microservices(type consistency and compatibility, auto break shit)

+- discount without product or without user

+- max price = 2^31 / 100

+- moment is huge, but date-fns 2 is still in beta

+- date of birth because birthday seens like only the day

 - why no-shadow
 - check dependencies
 - custom value for date